ENGO150/ClearTemp/README.md

 - -language:LANG = use more languages (replace LANG with language shortcut; Available: EN, CZ)

-The args in square brackets aren't mandatory, and you also don't need to use both of them.
+The args in square brackets aren't required, and you also don't need to use both of them.
 I am not responsible for any misuse.
 Use this program only with the permission of the user to whom you are deleting temporary files.
 I am developing this program on Linux (Ubuntu), but it should work perfectly on Windows, too.

 *you can download the jar file [here](https://github.com/ENGO150/ClearTemp/releases/latest).

+I apologize for not updating this project.
+I have a lot of work now, and I am also redoing this project in C. Please be patient.
+---